How to Make Glow in the Dark Art Glow

 The pigments I use can glow for around 10 hours after being charged.
 But the strength and duration of that glow also depend on how well they’re charged and the place they’re in.

-⚡ What's the Best Way to Charge Glow in the Dark Art?
+What's the Best Way to Charge Glow in the Dark Art?

 The glow you see at night depends on how much light the pigments absorbed beforehand.
 Not all light sources are equal, though.
 Here’s what works best:

-🔦 Best Light Sources to Charge With:
+Best Light Sources to Charge With:

-UV or Black Light (Great)
+• UV or Black Light

-Direct Sunlight (Great)
+• Direct Sunlight

-LED or Fluorescent Lights (Good)
+• LED or Fluorescent Room Lights

-These work, but not as quickly or as strongly.
+These work well.
 White LED bulbs (cool white/blue-toned light) are better than warm yellow ones, the difference is not much though.

 Tip: Avoid incandescent bulbs - they emit too little UV to do much charging.

-🖼️ Where’s the Best Place to Hang It?
+Where’s the Best Place to Hang It?

 Location matters if you want your glow art to charge and shine properly.